 This triggers your breathing tubes to spasm and become tight.
 Some people who get EIA end up avoiding activity, rather than managing their asthma effectively.

-However EIA needn’t slow you down.
+EIA doesn’t need to slow you down.
 Almost everyone with asthma can lead an active life.
-If you can’t exercise without getting asthma, see your doctor.
+If you can’t exercise without experiencing asthma symptoms, see your healthcare practitioner.

 Remember that being physically active is an important part of your asthma management, and shouldn’t be avoided.
 Once your asthma is well-managed, you should be able to exercise without symptoms.